nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 1. Enter `list c/` into the command box
 2. A list of suggested categories appear in a popup above the command box
-3. Navigate into the suggestion list and press `ENTER` on the desired category `Transportation`.
+3. Navigate into the suggestion list using the `UP` arrow key and press `ENTER` on the desired category `Transportation`.
 4. This autocompletes the category name
+5. If you need to navigate out of the suggestion list, press the `DOWN` arrow key until the cursor returns to the command box

 ![FastTrack autocomplete_a1](images/demo/general/autocomplete_a1.png)
 ![FastTrack autocomplete_a2](images/demo/general/autocomplete_a2.png)